Why this matters

 - Custom components, like an accordion expander, could be inaccessible with the keyboard and yet be formed of valid code that won’t raise an error.

-Test account creation is straightforward
+Ensures test account creation is straightforward

 Databases and applications should include the ability to create test accounts for all UI configurations.
 Test account creation should be frictionless and compatible with automated testing tools.

-CMS platforms include accessible publishing features
+Chooses CMS platforms with accessible publishing features

 Content management system (CMS) tools should include features for adding appropriate headings, alt text for and aria-labels for controls like links or buttons.
 The rendered output of the CMS must be accessible.

-APIs deliver accessible content
+Ensures 3rd party plugins and APIs deliver accessible content

 Layered testing strategy